maarten-pennings/WordClock/README.md

 uses 80mA.
 This results in an operating current of 20% × 13 × 17 + 32 + 80 ≈ 156 mA.
 This is well within standard USB specification, which says 500mA max.

-The mist animation switches nearly all pixels on, to grey.
+The mist animation switches nearly all pixels on, to gray.
-The default mist color has 0x222222, which means 0x22 or 34 per color channel.
-This is 13% of full power.
+The default mist color is 0x222222, which means 0x22 or 34 per color channel.
+This is 34/255 or 13% of full power.
-During mist, the pixels vary from 13% to 0%,so let's estimate 7% average.
+During mist, the pixels vary from 13% to 0%,so let's estimate 7% average for 50 pixels for all three LEDs (gray).
-This means the power would be 7% × 13 × 50 × 3 + 32 + 80 ≈ 250 mA.
+This means the power estimate is 7% × 13 × 50 × 3 + 32 + 80 ≈ 250 mA.
-Still half of max.
+Still half of the max USB spec (500mA).

 This figures match quite well with actuals.
 We measure 148 where we estimated 156, and we measure 247 where we estimated 250.